raspberrypilearning/documenting-your-code/en/step_5.md

 --- task ---

-Enter the command to run the pydoc module and create the documentation.
+Enter the command to run the `pydoc` module to create documentation.

 --- collapse ---